 - 6-minute walk test – This should be done at least once daily for 14 days.
 Walk for 6 minutes at a normal pace in your room, and measure oxygen saturation just before and after.
 If the oxygen level decreases by more than 3-5% (for example if 99% falls to 94% or less; 95% falls to 92% or less), it can suggest ‘happy hypoxia’ (subclinical oxygen deficiency) which is an alert for compromised lung function and risk/tendency for falling oxygen levels.

 - Proning – This is a technique (as shown) of lying on the belly with a pillow under your head and neck, lower belly and thighs, and legs.
 This should be done 2-3 times daily (not within 1-hour post-meals).
 While lying prone, 5-10 deep breaths should be taken every 5-10 minutes.
 This helps improve lung ventilation and function, and can bring up intermittent dips in oxygen saturation of 90-94% above the 94% desired mark in many cases.
 (Note: People with obesity, spine/joint or heart problems, and pregnant women are advised not to do proning).

 - Hospitalization should be considered in the following cases after more detailed evaluation in consultation with the treating physician:

 - breathlessness or chest pain/pressure

-- oxygen saturation constantly at or <94%, not improving by proning, or dropping anytime below 90%
+- oxygen saturation constantly at or <94% for three consecutive readings in a day, not improving by proning, or dropping anytime below 90%

-- high-grade fever (>101 deg F), and cough with phlegm beyond the first week of illness, non-responsive to medications
+- high-grade fever (>101 deg F), and cough with phlegm beyond the first 3-5 days of illness, not responding to medications

 - feeling very sick or weak, not able to eat or take medicines orally